MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/automated-quality-inspection.md

 ### Benefits

 * **Improve customer satisfaction and customer retention** by preventing faulty parts from leaving factory
-* **Consistent brand quality** by actively monitoring from end-to-end on the assembly line
+* **Consistent brand quality** by actively monitoring end-to-end on the assembly line
 * **Reduce costs** associated with faulty products
 * **Improve yield** of your factory line